sivy/monkinetic-2020-content/posts/2000-10-11-how-far-can-you-go.md

-Slug: how-far-can-you-go
-Date: 2000-10-11
+date: 2000-10-11
+slug: how-far-can-you-go
-Title: How far can you go?
+title: How far can you go?
-layout: post
+---

-So Jodi says, &quot;I can&#39;t even go to a meeting without my computer!&quot;
+So Jodi says, "I can't even go to a meeting without my computer!"

-To which I reply, &quot;Heck, I can&#39;t go to the other room without a computer!&quot;